lady-h-world/My_Garden/reading_pages/Graden_Museum/weaponry.md

   * Ray is famous for its ability of scaling up AI applications, however when using Ray-Tune, it takes long time to load its final output, and if you run it on Windows, might get [this type of error][8].

+### More on Prompt Optimization
+* [AdalFlow][13]
+  * It might have better prompt performance and better control on prompt template than DsPy.
+Lady H. will wait a bit before using it because it's very new when Lady H. just finihsed DsPy pipeline

 ### More on Model Monitoring
 * [Predict MAE or MSE of Regression Model][3]